-As a vet I strongly encourage all animal owners to microchip their pets.
-It is not only necessary for crossing boarders when travelling, but once every few weeks, somebody comes to our clinic with a found pet.
-By scanning the microchip that is no bigger than a rice grain sitting under the skin, we are able to retrieve an identification number assigned to the animal and then contact the owner and bring the pet back home.
-I am always relieved when the pet is chipped, otherwise it is a long search, stressful for the animal and the owner.
+As a vet, I strongly encourage all animal owners to microchip their pets.
+It is not only necessary for crossing borders when travelling, but once every few weeks, somebody comes to our clinic with a found pet.
+Usually, we are able to reunite pets with their owners.
+Unfortunately, legally, having your name and details on your pet’s microchip record does not make you automatically the owner.

 Unfortunately having your name and details on your pet’s microchip record, does not make you automatically the owner.
 Yes, it was a big disappointment to me too.
-If you let your cat stroll outside, it is likely she jumps over the fence to neighbour’s garden, have a meal there or even sleep over, when she feels like.
-It is easier to contain your dog in the garden, however pet theft or an accident (open gates, running away in heat) and your dog can also go missing.
+If you let your cat stroll outside, it is likely she jumps over the fence to neighbour’s garden, have a meal there or even sleepover, when she feels like.
+It is easier to contain your dog in the garden, however, pet theft or an accident (open gates, running away in heat) and your dog can also go missing.

-In my knowledge there is no country in the world where a vet is obliged to scan a pet for a microchip to proof the ownership.
+In my knowledge, there is no country in the world where a vet is obliged to scan a pet for a microchip to proof the ownership.
 Even if the client who brought a pet in the clinic is not the owner, the veterinarian needs the client’s consent to share information about the pet with the registered owner.
 There have been many cases when a pet brought in a clinic was registered as missing or stolen and veterinary staff informed the registered owner.
-Unfortunately by doing so veterinary doctor violates confidentiality of the client’s personal information and acts against the law.
+Unfortunately, by doing so veterinary doctor violates the confidentiality of the client’s personal information and acts against the law.

 How to prove your ownership?